MatthieuDartiailh/bytecode/doc/api.rst

     - COROUTINE
     - ASYNC_GENERATOR

-    The async optional keyword allow to force a detected generator to be turned into an async generator.
-A code will be marked as a COROUTINE only if it contains an async related instruction.
+    Force the code to be marked as asynchronous if True, prevent it from being marked as asynchronous if False and simply infer the best solution based on the opcode and the existing flag if None.